 Many times, activist shareholders try to change the management team for better results.
 Carl Icahn is one such activist shareholder.
-Also known as the corporate ‘raiser’ in the 1980s, he usually buys a significant stake in a company and then pressures the management to take undesirable decisions that eventually enhance the shareholder value.
+Also known as the corporate ‘raiser’ in the 1980s, he usually buys a significant stake in a company.
+He then pressures the management to make undesirable decisions that eventually enhance the shareholder value.

 So, when an investor like Carl Icahn invests in any company, its share price usually goes up.
-Increase in share price is not because the market believes the company is trading below its market value, but because investors believe Icahn will act in the best interest of the shareholders.
+An increase in share price is not because the market believes the company is trading below its market value but because investors believe Icahn will act in the best interest of the shareholders.

-Activist investors may work with the management or influence management’s decision on a variety of matters.
-Such as altering the company’s product lines, company’s environmental policies, compensation plans, financial policies, political matters and more.
+Activist investors may work with the management or influence management’s decisions on a variety of matters.
+Such as altering the company’s product lines, company’s environmental policies, compensation plans, financial policies, political matters, and more.

 It is not essential for an activist shareholder to own a big equity stake in the company.
 However, having a big stake does help in exerting a stronger influence on management.
 But, acquiring a big stake is costly and often faces resistance from other shareholders.

-Different classes of equity shares come with distinct privileges, such as voting rights, right to dividend and more.
+Different classes of equity shares come with distinct privileges, such as voting rights, the right to dividends, and more.
 Activist shareholders have several ways to influence the decision of management.
 These ways are:

 Formal Talk with Management

 Under this, shareholders submit a proposal for a vote at the company’s annual general meeting.
-Though companies usually oppose such proposals, such a method helps in gaining public attention.
+Though companies usually oppose such proposals, such a method helps gain public attention.